-All students who engaged in summer research (grant funded or not) are encouraged to participate in the virtual Undergraduate Research Symposium.
-Click on the applicable category below to see guidelines, instructions, submission information, and deadlines.
+All students who engaged in undergraduate research (funded or not) are encouraged to participate in Undergraduate Research Month.
+Click on the applicable category below to see instructions, submission information, and deadlines.

 Honors and Honors Fellowship students

-Students will follow the Three Minute Thesis (3MT®) format.
-The goals of the three-minute video are to cultivate students’ academic, presentation, and research communication skills.
-Students will learn to effectively explain their research in three minutes in language appropriate for a general audience.
+Students will follow the popular Three Minute Thesis (3MT®) format.
+The goals of this format are to cultivate students’ academic, presentation, and research communication skills.
+This is an intentionally challenging format that will prepare you well for graduate and professional presentations.

-We ask that you describe your research project using both video and ONE PowerPoint slide.
+This format requires that you describe your research using both a video of you talking and ONE embedded PowerPoint slide.
 While 3 minutes might not seem like a lot of time, most researchers keep a 3-minute-long "elevator pitch" of their research on-hand to quickly explain their project at conferences, during interviews, when talking to colleagues, or for that chance meeting with a Nobel Laureate in the elevator.
-The choice to require only ONE PowerPoint slide is to challenge you to think critically about what exactly you want to showcase about your research.
-This graduate-level presentation style will prepare you for your honors defense, post-grad, and/or professional presentations.
+The reliance on only a single graphic image challenges you to think critically about how to tell your story.

-This document provides some context, contains instructions, guidelines, and formatting standards to help you prepare your work for submission.
-Submissions are due by Sunday April 4 at 8:00 PM EDT.
+This document provides some context and contains instructions and formatting standards to help you prepare your work for submission.
+Submissions are due by Sunday April 10 at 11:59 PM EDT.